victorvinicius33/dindin-backend/README.md

 ## **About the project**

  This project is an RESTful API, made with Node.js and PostgreSQL, that was made as the backend for a website called "Dindin".
+The API was made to store, and organize the user finances.

 ## **Database**